 Label Left Axis

-Left Axis lets you apply a label to the left axis.
-Click Left Axis to toggle it On.
+Turn on Label Left Axis to apply a label to the left axis.
 Looker will display a box where you can enter the label text.

 Label Right Axis

-Right Axis lets you apply a label to the right axis.
-Click Right Axis to toggle it On.
+Turn on Label Right Axis to apply a label to the right axis.
 Looker will display a box where you can enter the label text.

 The Bar Colors section lets you define the color palette for the chart.

 Selecting a color collection and palette

 If you use a sequential or diverging palette, each bar is colored on a scale along the palette.
 If you change to a categorical palette (a palette composed of multiple individual colors), colors are assigned to each bar in order.
 The first bar is assigned the first color, and so on.
 If there are more bars than colors listed, the colors repeat from the beginning of the palette.

 To create a custom color palette, first select the Custom tab on the palette picker.
 You can edit your palette in several ways:

 - Click on one of the colors present to edit it.

 - Click the + or - buttons below the color palette to add a color to the end of the palette or remove a selected color.
 When you add a color to the end of a sequential or diverging palette, Looker automatically creates a scale between that color and the previous one.

 - Click EDIT ALL at the bottom right of the menu to use a comma-separated list of color values.